drupalprojects/memcache/README.txt

                            'cache_filter' => 'cluster2',
                            'cache_menu' => 'cluster2'),
 );

+Here is an example configuration where the 'cache_form' bin is set to bypass memcache and use the standard table-based Drupal cache by assigning it to a cluster called 'none'.
+If you are having problems with multi-step forms or if you are receiving "This form was missing from the server cache..." errors then excluding 'cache_form' from memcache may solve your problem.

+$conf = array(
+  ...
+  'memcache_servers' => array('localhost:11211' => 'default'),
+  'memcache_bins' => array('cache' => 'default',
+                           'cache_form' => 'none'),
+);

 ## PREFIXING ##

 If you want to have multiple Drupal installations share memcached instances,